 ClassicSimilarityFactory will be used, otherwise an instance of

-SchemaSimilarityFactory will be used.
-Most notably this change means that users can take advantage of per Field Type similarity declarations, without needing to also explicitly declare a global usage of
+SchemaSimlarityFactory will be used.
+Most notably this change means that users can take advantage of per Field Type similarity declarations, with out needing to also explicitly declare a global usage of

 Regardless of whether it is explicitly declared, or used as an implicit global default,

-SchemaSimilarityFactory 's implicit behavior when a Field Types do not declare an explicit
+SchemaSimlarityFactory’s implicit behavior when a Field Types do not declare an explicit `<similarity /> has also been changed to depend on the the

 luceneMatchVersion < 6.0, an instance of